- Oct 14

 The power of following a regular exercise routine to help maintain sobriety is often underestimated.
+Exercise and addiction recovery can help those trying to prevent a relapse.
+You may be wondering, how does exercise help with withdrawal?
 When paired with other types of treatment, exercise can prevent relapse by providing a reliable routine, filling spare time, managing mental health and inspiring higher self-esteem.
 Although regular exercise can sound daunting, it doesn’t take much movement to start seeing the benefits of getting active on a routine basis.

 In this article, we’ll discuss the effects of exercise on your mind and body, why exercise is one of the most powerful tools for sobriety and how you can start seeing the benefits of exercise today.

 - How Does Exercise Affect Your Mind and Body?